Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Three - Mongols in China, The Yuan Dynasty.md

 	- E.g. Yeh-hsi-tieh-erh, Muslim architect, to lead construction of Da-du
 	- E.g. The Case of the Polos
 - Had an almost modern awareness of the power of image-making
+	- For him to succeed, he had to hold a dual image for both of his empires
 	- Dual identity as the Great Khan of the Mongols, but also as the Yuan emperor of his Chinese subjects.

 Establishment of the hierarchy of four ethnic classes
 - Mongols, Semuren, Hanren, Nanren

-Reliance on Foreign Administrators
+Heavy Reliance on Foreign Administrators
+- Despite distrust for subjects, the skill impressed the Mongols enough to assign them positions
 - The Case of Ahmad
 	- Finance czar from 1262-1282
-	- Strong fiscal measures he took
+	- Strong, Draconian fiscal measures he took to increase Yuan court revenue
+		- Increased amount of registered households
+		- Skilled at picking out imperial concubienes for leader Khan
+		-
 - The Case of Saiyid Ajall
 	- Appointed governor of strategic new territory of Yunnan in 1274
 	- Why choose an old Muslim for such a key post?
+		-
 	- Achievements as governor

 The Adverse Impact of Global Politics on Mongol-Muslim Relations
 - Geopolitical developments in 1270-1280 affecting domestic policy
 	- Threat of Islamic power
 	- Anti-Muslim decrees or jasaghs
+	- Later reversed for Muslim merchants in 1287
 - Was this the cumulative effect of anti-Muslim sentiments in China?
 	- E.g. Christian official Ai-xue’s relentless sabotaging of Muslims